 Don’t forget about your oven’s temperature!
 Check the oven thermostat and oven temperature to verify the oven setting.
 Recalibrate if necessary – a 25 degree F variation can make a five percent difference in cooked turkey yield.
 An oven that is too hot will dry and shrink the bird.

-USDA has a listing of the various types of food thermometers available.
+USDA has a full listing of the various types of food thermometers available.

 This should be inserted into the turkey at the beginning of the cooking time and remain inserted in the bird while cooking.
 The temperature indicator will rise slowly as the turkey cooks.
 An oven-proof thermometer is ideal for the whole turkey and the turkey breast.